helffor/helffor.github.io/_posts/2015-11-25-markdown-cheatsheet.md

 ---
 layout: post
 title: Markdown Cheatsheet
-subtitle: This is Markdown Cheatsheet for MAD4Jekyll
+subtitle: This is Markdown Cheatsheet for **MAD4Jekyll**, this Jekyll theme.
+Please check the raw content of this file for the markdown usage.
+This is a paragraph...
 date:       2015-11-25 12:00:00
 author:     "MADness"
 header-img: "assets/owner/blog/header/post-bg-02.jpg"